ArshMalik07/Personalised-Expense-Tracker/README.md

 - React
 - shadcn/ui
 - Recharts
-- MongoDB

 ## Getting Started
 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Run the application in development mode using `npm run dev`.

-## Deployment
-Instructions for deploying the application on a cloud platform will be provided here.

 ## License
 This project is licensed under the MIT License.